automata-network/docs/docs/anydao/guide.md

 ## Connect Wallet
 - The connect button is located at the bottom of the left panel.
 - If you want to disconnect, click on your connected wallet and you can find the disconnect button there
-- Currently you have to connect with a Polkadot Extension wallet to proceed to the following operations: `Register Project`, `Update Project`, and `Create Proposal`.
+- Currently you have to connect with a PolkadotJS wallet to proceed to the following operations: `Register Project`, `Update Project`, and `Create Proposal`.

 ## Register Project
 - Once you have connected with a wallet, you will see another entry `My Projects` appears at your left panel.
 Make sure you are connected with a Polkadot Extension Wallet.